Emery Unified School District: Campuses

 The district currently operates two schools, Anna Yates Elementary school and Emery Secondary School.
 Previously the schools had separate campuses, but they are now closed.The schools moved to a shared campus in August 2016 at the newly constructed state-of-the-art facility called Emeryville Center for Community Life.
 Also sharing the ECCL site are the Emery Unified School District Office, a community health center, and city of Emeryville community and recreation spaces.

 Emery Secondary School was formerly Emeryville High School; after the closure of Emery Middle School, it became a secondary school with the addition of the 7th and 8th grades.
-The school building was scheduled to close in 2012 and be replaced by a new facility, housing transitional kindergarten - 8th grades, and 9th - 12th grade sites.Eddie Scruggs Smith is the principal of Emery Secondary School.
+The school building was scheduled to close in 2012 and be replaced by a new facility, housing transitional kindergarten - 8th grades, and 9th - 12th grade sites.
+Eddie Scruggs Smith is the principal of Emery Secondary School.

 As of 2017 the East Bay campus of the German International School of Silicon Valley occupies the ex-Anna Yates School.This campus will close after spring 2018 and reorganize into a separate school, called the East Bay German International School.

 Programs

 Emery Secondary School competes in the Bay Counties League - East.

-The Oakland Raiders annually visit a fourth grade class to encourage the students to work smarter,not harder.
+The Oakland Raiders annually visit a fourth grade class to encourage the students to work smarter, not harder.

 Demographics

 Emery high school has an enrollment of around 200 students.

 Over 50% of females and about 50% of males in grades 2-6 were rated "proficient" and above on CST STAR testing for the 2010–2011 school year in mathematics.
 Over 40% of females and over 35% of males were proficient or above in English-Language Arts.

 For grades 7–11 in the 2010–2011 school year, over 30% of females and 25% of males were proficient or above in English-Language Arts.

-The student body is 70% American Niiji, 14% Hispanic American, 11% Asian American, and 5% Caucasian and Pacific Islanders.
+The student body is 70% African American, 14% Hispanic American, 11% Asian American, and 5% Caucasian and Pacific Islanders.
 4.8% live in poverty and 4% are English learners.